Skip to content

 How can I access MediGap?

-What happens if we change MediGap?
+What happens if MediGap changes?

 From time to time the amount paid to specialists under nib MediGap will change.
 Usually a review will see the payments increase, however if nib reduces the amount a specialist will receive for a procedure under MediGap, we'll provide prior notice of the change on our website, as well as written notice to any member who has claimed for an affected procedure in the two years before the change occurs.
 Other changes outside nib’s control, such as changes to the MBS, may mean nib is not able to provide notice in this form.